fbpx

 the-film-fund-how-to-write-a-script-film-funding

-Click or tap them to see the answers!
-Fun!
+Click or tap them to see the answers for our short film contest.
+For feature film FAQ, see here.

 For our short film contests, write one sentence that includes two components— 1) a compelling premise and 2) how you would use some of the funding to produce your film if chosen as a winner.
 Your entry must be one sentence under 200 characters, and you must submit it via the form on the respective contests' entry page (narrative or documentary).
 You can see all of our funding opportunities here.